 The beach itself is the highlight of the recreation area; its expansive sandy shoreline provides plenty of space to stretch out on beach towels or underneath a parasol.
 Consistently balmy summertime weather and a south-facing shoreline makes Kings Beach a great place for basking in the sun.

 Nearby are many snack bars and casual restaurants that serve to-go meals.
-A picnic area is nestled under a shady grove of Jeffrey pine trees.
+A picnic area with barbecues is nestled under a shady grove of Jeffrey pine trees.
 The tables are available on a first-come, first-served basis.